openmc-dev/openmc/docs/source/usersguide/install.rst

 Compiling with MPI
 ++++++++++++++++++

-To compile with MPI, use the `-DOPENMC_USE_MPI=on` cmake flag.
+To compile with MPI, use the `-DOPENMC_USE_MPI=on` cmake option.
 For example, in a bash shell:

 .. code-block:: sh